petrokvitka/amulet_anomaly_detection/README.md

 ### Train Autoencoder model
 The first step to train the autoencoder model, is to create and make sure to activate the conda environment for the training:
 `conda env create -f train_autoencoder.yml`

+Activation of the conda environment is possible with the following command:
 `conda activate train_autoencoder`

 The next step is to start the python script for the training of the autoencoder model.
 There are several required parameters, which can be displayed with the following command:
 `python train_autoencoder.py --help`

+To start the training an audio file or a directory with audio files is required.
+Provide the path to it with the parameter `--input_file` or `input_dir` correspondingly.
+All other parameters are optional.

 ### Test state model